acmbpdc/git-guide/docs/workshop.md

 To define it technically, Git is a version control system created by Linus Torvalds in 2005 for development of the Linux kernel.
 Git is distributed, every directory on every computer has a working copy of the code with a complete history of changes and full version tracking capabilities.

-To define it in a more fun way, Git is a time machine!
+To define it in a more fun way, Git is a multidimensional time machine!
 It allows you to go back in time and see what your code looked like at a certain point in time.
 It also allows you to collaborate with others and work on the same codebase without stepping on each other's toes.

-But what is version control
+But what is version control?

 ### Version Control